hujack891/MRAG/data/doc_cleaned/Webbed_Hollow_-_Upper_Hollow_Walkthrough.md

 The Pool of Shattered Jade Shrine can be found here, along with a **Meditation Spot** in the middle of the pool.

-The Carvings, Pool of Shattered Jade Meditation Spot

 ![Wukong UpperHollow 34.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/2/2d/Wukong_UpperHollow_34.jpg)

 Grab the green Wisp on this side of the broken bridge, and then look past the Shrine for a small passageway full of -- you guessed it -- hanging cocoons.